 • Contract structure (month-to-month vs. long-term agreements)

-Premium pricing in suburban St. Louis and Kansas City does not always correlate directly with care quality.
-Some communities command elevated pricing due to amenities or location convenience rather than materially different care delivery models.
+In St. Louis suburban markets, premium pricing does not always correlate directly with care quality.
+Some communities command elevated rates due to location and newer construction rather than materially different care delivery models.

 Requesting a written breakdown of all potential fees helps families avoid unexpected cost escalations over time.